 Statement from CERC Migration: We regret that certain content in our Under the Tent presentation on Saturday, July 2nd has caused offense and we are taking steps to address this.
 We are committed to equity, diversity and inclusion while at the same time respecting the diversity of beliefs and points of view in our society.
 We acknowledge the need to explore and examine complex topics sensitively.

 On Canada Day long weekend, CERC Migration unveiled its creative research project Under the Tent at the Aga Khan Museum.
 The program coincides with 50-years of Canadian multiculturalism policy and Canada Day celebrations.

-Under the Tent is a multimedia storytelling project that unpacks multiculturalism through 18 multidisciplinary works produced by graduate students from across Canada.
+Under the Tent, external link, opens in new window is a multimedia storytelling project that unpacks multiculturalism through 18 multidisciplinary works produced by graduate students from across Canada.
 The creative works explore Canadian multiculturalism, not as a destination but as a journey towards many destinations.
 The audience was invited to gather under our Tent to experience these continuing journeys as shared experiences.

 Creative director, scholar and Gemini award-winning filmmaker Cyrus Sundar Singh hosted attendees on a trail of experiences, including film, photography, material art and performance.
 The audience heard from the creators who reflected on their own stories of living in Canada’s multicultural society.

 Under the Tent was presented at the Aga Khan Museum's Bellerive Room between 4 and 7 pm, Saturday, July 2, 2022.
 The program comprised of three, 40-minute parts.

 The Under the Tent program was presented at the Aga Khan Museum during Rhythms of Canada, external link, a week-long festival celebrating the diverse tapestry of Canadian culture.